How thick is the cladding on your chosen wooden sheds?

 1/ The thickness of the cladding (planks of wood) is a major factor to take into account.
-On some of the cheap sheds the walls are only 6mm (1/4 inch) thick.
+On some of the cheap sheds, the walls are only 6mm (1/4 inch) thick.
 That is less than the thickness of a pencil.
-To give an idea how strong (or should I say weak) that is then take a pencil and try to break it.
+To give an idea of how strong (or should I say weak) that is then take a pencil and try to break it.
 You will find it breaks very easily.
-Combined with the very thin framing this can not be good in anything except the short term.
+Combined with the very thin framing this cannot be good in anything except the short term.

 On ALL our pages we display either the FINISHED size or both NOMINAL and FINISHED so there is no confusion as to the size of timber supplied.
 We use redwood deal on all our Diamond and Platinum sheds and the thickness of all the timber is quite substantial.

 Click on any of the following links for more important things to consider before buying!